 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In the most recent IURC survey of residential electric utility rates, Indiana Michigan Power (I&M) ranked ninth-highest among the 14 electric utilities under the IURC’s jurisdiction.
+In the most recent IURC survey of residential electric utility rates, Indiana Michigan Power (I&M) ranked tenth-highest among the 14 electric utilities under the IURC’s jurisdiction.

-Approximately 94 percent of a typical I&M residential customer’s bill pays the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 6 percent currently being recovered through rate adjustment “trackers,” as described below.*
+As of July 2014, approximately 94 percent of a typical I&M residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining six percent being recovered through rate adjustment “trackers,” as described below.*

 I&M was granted permission to increase its annual operating revenues by approximately $85 million in a February 13, 2013 IURC order.
 In a March 14, 2013 order on reconsideration, the IURC raised the increase to $92 million.

 The utility requested an additional $170.1 million in its proposed order, while the OUCC recommended limiting the proposed increase to $30.7 million.

 The OUCC appealed the Commission's order to the Indiana Court of Appeals.
 The court upheld the order on March 11, 2014.

 I&M’s previous base rates – which cover operating, maintenance and capital costs – were approved in March 2009.

 The IURC held public field hearings in the rate case during the week of April 23, 2012 in Fort Wayne, South Bend and Muncie, in addition to evidentiary hearings.

 In cases initiated under a 2013 law, I&M is requesting approval of a 7-year plan for infrastructure improvements, along with incremental rate increases as the projects proceed.
 Project costs in the plan total about $787 million.
 To learn more about these cases, please visit www.in.gov/oucc/2804.htm.